angela-d/vpn-killswitch/README.md

 This script can be *easily* modified to work with any application you want to bind to a particular network interface.

-In most circumstances, iptables would be the easiest method to bind applications, but based on my trials, the desktop gtk version of Deluge does not play nice with it.
+In most circumstances, iptables would be the easiest method to bind applications to the desired network interface, but based on my trials, the desktop gtk version of Deluge does not play nice with it, so this method is application-based binding to the interface, as an alternative.

 ## Pre-requisites
 * This script will not work in Windows.
 Pick a [cooler operating system](https://www.debian.org/distrib/) to use it.